 1. Complex development and testing

 Front end and back end are tightly coupled in multi-page applications.
 Development and testing in MPAs are more time-consuming.
 Moreover, making changes in the front end may also require you to make changes in the back end.
 This adds more burden on the development team.

 In multi-page applications, the browser has to download all the app data every time a user interacts or moves to a different part of the app.
 This affects the speed and performance of MPAs.

 As we have explained above, each architecture has its own pros and cons.
 To make the right choice, you must define your business goals first.
-Then, outline the features your web application needs to have in order to realize those goals.
+Then, outline the features your web application needs to realize those goals.

 It’s best to use a single-page application when